TIY-LR-FEE-2015-Fall/gitbook/prework/level3.md

 For now goto [`atom.io`](http://atom.io) and install Atom editor.
 You can start working in project mode by going to a folder from the terminal and typing `atom .` to open the current folder in Atom editor.

+> Since you've worked on these different skills before, you may want to use the speed option in the video player to work through the courses a bit more quickly.

 ## HTML & CSS - (Codeschool Frontend Foundations) - 2.5-5 Hours

 Now you have a decent amount of HTML and CSS under your belt.